You can get an instant quote almost anywhere. Then what?

 More importantly, the G plan covers Medicare excess which is the 15% more that doctors are allowed to charge ABOVE what Medicare allows.

 So then...it's easy!
-Just run the quote here and price out the G plan across the carriers.
+Just run the quote above and price out the G plan across the carriers.
 A high deductible version of the G will bring costs down but still keep cap on back-end.

 The benefits are standardized so a G plan will have the same benefits AND networks from carrier to carrier.